matthewcosgrove/lab-ops/README.md

 ## Prereqs

+NOTE: Use the Ansible playbooks as described in [prereq/README.md](prereq/README.md) to check and set up your vcenter objects as required.

 * You need to use a vcenter admin account or check your user has the permissions outlined in the docs [here](https://github.com/cloudfoundry/bosh-vsphere-cpi-release/blob/master/docs/required_vcenter_privileges.md).
-TODO: Scripted pre-checks on the `GOVC_*` creds and config using govc commands.
+* `GOVC_` env vars configured.
+See [here](https://github.com/matthewcosgrove/deploy-tools-vm/blob/main/ansible/ubuntu/templates/env_bucc.j2) for how we configure them in the Tools VM.
 * The DRS config needs to be set to "Partially Automated" or "Fully Automated".
 If set to "Manual" bosh VM creation will fail.
 Go to the vcenter UI, click on your cluster, go to the Configure tab, and under Services > vSphere DRS to check.
-TODO: Ensure the supported DRS mode is set on the cluster via govc.
+The Ansible playbook will check this and fail if not set up as required.
 * Deploy the [Tools VM](https://github.com/matthewcosgrove/deploy-tools-vm) that has been specifically configured to work with this solution.

 The tools VM above automates the clone of this repo, but if you are going solo with your own approach then you will need to remember to include the submodules